nguyenvancaokyfpt/g6/README.md

 ### Setup database
 - Import the database from `/training_support_system.sql` to your MySQL server.
-- Open the project in your IDE and edit the database connection in `src/main/resources/db.properties` file.
+- Open the project in your IDE and copy the file `/src/main/resources/db.properties.example` to `/src/main/resources/db.properties` and edit the file to match your database configuration.

 ### Build and run
 - Build and run the project with maven